<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=196353&amp;fmt=gif">

 Competition is a part of our culture.
 In an ASC's business office, it can be an effective means of motivating staff.
 For example, let's say your ASC has multiple people focused on credit balances.
 Set a goal for these team members.

 For everyone who achieves that goal, recognize them in some manner, such as providing a small prize (e.g., $5 gift card).
-For the individual who performs best, reward them a bigger prize (e.g., $25 gift card).
+For the individual who performs best, award them with a bigger prize (e.g., $25 gift card).

 The opportunity to earn a prize will help drive performance.
-If staff know they are competing against one another for a bigger reward, that may help give an even bigger push.
+If staff know they are competing against one another for a bigger reward, that may help give them an even greater push to succeed.

 8. Hold staff accountable

-If staff performance is subpar — and you determine it's not due to lack of education — it is important to make it clear that there will be ramifications if performance does not improve.
+If staff performance is subpar — and you determine it's not because of lack of training or education — it is important to make it clear that there will be ramifications if performance does not improve.

 Set reasonable, measurable goals.
 If staff fail to meet them, they may try to come up with excuses, including questioning how you measured their performance.

 That's where having data is key.
 When you can show that someone is doing a poor job compared to another team member or industry standard and have the numbers to back that up, it's easier to dismiss excuses.
-Then you must hold staff accountable and follow through on the ramifications you noted.
+Then you must hold staff accountable, following through on the ramifications you noted and doing so consistently.
 Any wavering will establish a bad precedent and can give the impression that what you say and what you do are different.

 9. Never assume a change will work

 Note: While changes are important for improving performance, avoid making a change just for the sake of change.
-If staff believe that's happening, they are less likely to buy-in when you need to make a meaningful change.
+If staff believe that's happening, they are less likely to buy in when you need to execute a meaningful change.

 Can you run a solvent ASC with an average-performing revenue cycle?
-Perhaps, but why would you just want to be average when you know you can be better?
-At the beginning of this column, I talked about the importance of aiming high.
+It's becoming increasingly difficult to do so, but even if you can, why would you just want to be average when you know you can be better?
+At the beginning of this column, we talked about the importance of aiming high.
 That means above average.